-- Das U-Boot [17] is the universal boot loader.
-The U-boot is used as second stage boot loader on the Altera Cyclone V and Xilinx Zynq SoC FPGAs. - Buildroot [5] is a set of makefiles for simplifying creation of embedded Linux.
-The buildroot was used to generate Linux images in this thesis as well. - Linux device drivers, Third edition [22] is a summary of loadable kernel module background.
+- Das U-Boot [20] is the Universal Boot Loader.
+The U-boot is used as a second stage boot loader on the Altera Cyclone V and Xilinx Zynq SoC FPGAs. - Buildroot [7] is a set of makefiles for simplifying creation of embedded Linux.
+The Buildroot was used to generate Linux images in this thesis as well. - Linux device drivers, third edition [25] is a summary of loadable kernel module background.
+This information source was used to get deeper understanding of the Linux LKMs. - ARM DS-5 development studio [2] and debugging quick start document [11] were used to debug the bootloader, Linux kernel and the firmware.